Table of Contents:

 Wanaka (it rhymes with Monica!) is described as a smaller and more laid-back Queenstown.
 However, given its popularity both with retirees and with the same summer and winter outdoor adventure crowd as its big sister to the south, its population has seen a dramatic increase over the past few years.
 (The 2011 census put it in the 7000 range.
 Queenstown’s is about 30,000.)
 I spent the late afternoon sitting at an outdoor cafe watching the traffic go by.
 Strolling along the lakefront, I met a couple of fellow cyclists who were on their way to a campground in Albert’s Town.
 I had been drawn to their bikes by the creative rear panniers on the bike belonging to the woman from California – they had “Humboldt Country” written on them.

-The Italian guy had been on the road for the past six months, having done parts of Asia and Australia before arriving on South Island.
+The Italian guy had been on the road for the past six months, having done parts of Asia and Australia before arriving on the South Island.
 He had a bike with a bit more of a load than California Girl’s!
 It made my 23 kg. seem not so bad.

 I spent the night at Wanaka YHA in one of the mini-cottages behind the main building; it had two private rooms and a shared kitchen, bathroom, and living room and I got to chat with a couple from Melbourne who had the other room in our house.
 For supper, I wandered back to the main drag (a couple of blocks of Ardmore Street) and found an Indian restaurant, my usual solution in my quest for a decent vegetarian meal when choices are slim.
 I’d already sampled veg curries in Christchurch and Greymouth – and would be doing so again in Queenstown and Invercargill.
 The cost of a veg curry with a bowl of basmati rice and a plain naan came out to about NZ$20. at the Bombay Palace that night, just about what it costs in most of the South Island Indian restaurants I sampled.